By Kerry Kraus, travel writer

 navigate.
 According to owner and innkeeper Rhonda Hicks, the room has

-been praised by visitors with disabilities who have stayed in it,
+been praised by customers with disabilities who have stayed in it,

 including those in wheelchairs.